YottaDB/YDBDoc/ProgrammersGuide/errproc.rst

 $ZTRAP Behavior
 ++++++++++++++++++++++++++

 If, at the time of any error, the value of $ZTRAP is non-empty, YottaDB uses the $ZTRAP contents to direct execution of the next action.
-Refer to the $ZTRAP section in `Chapter 8: “Intrinsic Special Variables” <./isv.html>`_.
+Refer to the $ZTRAP section in `Chapter 8: "Intrinsic Special Variables" <./isv.html>`_.

 By default, execution proceeds as if the next instruction to be executed were the first one on "the next line", and the code on that next line would be the same as the text in the value of $ZTRAP.
 Unless $ZTRAP or any code it invokes issues a GOTO or ZGOTO, after YottaDB has executed the code in $ZTRAP, YottaDB attempts to execute the line with the error again.
 When a value is assigned to $ZTRAP, the new value replaces the previous value.
 If the value of $ETRAP is a non-empty one, $ETRAP is implicitly NEWed, and the value of $ETRAP becomes equal to the empty string; this ensures that at most one of $ETRAP and $ZTRAP is not the empty string.
 If the environment variable ydb_ztrap_new evaluates to Boolean TRUE (case insensitive string "TRUE", or case insensitive string "YES", or a non-zero number), $ZTRAP is NEWed when $ZTRAP is SET; otherwise $ZTRAP is not stacked when it is SET.